Demonstrated safety and tolerability profile for a broad range of patients1-3

 • Discontinuation due to adverse reactions occurred in up to 4% of patients taking AUSTEDO vs 3% of patients taking placebo3,4

-• Dose reduction due to adverse reactions was required in 4% of patients taking AUSTEDO® (deutetrabenazine) tablets vs 2% of patients taking placebo1
+• Dose reduction due to adverse reactions was required in 4% of patients taking AUSTEDO tablets vs 2% of patients taking placebo1

-Once patients were titrated to their maintenance dose, the following adverse events were no longer reported2:
+Once patients in the pivotal trials were titrated to their maintenance dose, several adverse events were no longer reported2:

 • Somnolence and dry mouth (ARM-TD)